Charles Luckman: Public service

 In 1946, President Harry Truman appointed Luckman to serve on the President's Committee on Civil Rights, along with 14 other members from business, labor, education, and religious and service organizations.
 Then in 1947, President Truman appointed Luckman as chairman of the Citizens Food Committee, which assigned him to obligations such as feeding the starving in post-war Europe.
 In addition, Luckman was the director of Freedom Train, which was a program during the Truman administration that helped rebuild Europe after World War II.
 In recognition to his work, he was honored with Britain's Order of St. John, France's Legion of Honor, and Italy's Order of the Star of Italian Solidarity.

 Luckman was also an active supporter of public education, which served him on the California State Board of Trustees from 1960 through 1982 and was twice chair of the board.
 Apart from his educational service, Luckman served as president of the Los Angeles Ballet, and as chair of the board of UCLA's Brain Research Institute.

 Personal life

 Luckman met his wife, Harriet Luckman, during his second years at the University of Illinois.
 He met Harriet when a friend of his suggested going on a blind date with her.
-Charles and Harriet married in 1931 and had three sons: Charles, Jr., James, and Stephen Luckman.
+Charles and Harriet married in 1931 and had three sons: Charles Jr., James, and Stephen Luckman.

 In 1994, Luckman dedicated the Charles and Harriet Luckman Fine Arts Complex at California State University, Los Angeles through a donation of $2.1 million.

-On January 26, 1999, Luckman passed away at his Los Angeles home at the age of 89.
+On January 26, 1999, Luckman died at his Los Angeles home at the age of 89.